What's left as Jan. 6 panel sprints to year-end finish

 HEARINGS

-The committee is expected to hold at least one hearing, maybe more, before the end of the month.
+The panel’s Democratic chairman, Mississippi Rep. Bennie Thompson, said after the private members’ meeting Tuesday in the Capitol that the committee’s goal is to hold a hearing Sept.
+28, but that members were still discussing whether it would happen at all.

+“We’ll we’re still in the process of talking," Thompson said.
+"If it happens, it will be that date.
+We’re not sure at this point.”

+Members of the committee had promised more hearings in September as they wrapped up the series of summer hearings.
 Wyoming Rep. Liz Cheney, the Republican vice chairwoman, said the committee “has far more evidence to share with the American people and more to gather.”

 “Doors have opened, new subpoenas have been issued and the dam has begun to break,” Cheney said at a July 21 hearing that was held in prime time and watched by 17.7 million people.
 “We have considerably more to do.”

-It’s unclear if the next hearings will provide a general overview of what the panel has learned or if they will be focused on new information and evidence.
+It’s unclear if the hearing would provide a general overview of what the panel has learned or if they would be focused on new information and evidence.
 The committee conducted several interviews at the end of July and into August with Trump’s Cabinet secretaries, some of whom had discussed invoking the constitutional process in the 25th Amendment to remove Trump from office after the insurrection.

 WITNESSES